Adamant-im/ETH-transactions-storage/README.md

 createuser -s api_user
 ```

-Where `api_user` is a user who will run indexer service.
-(As example we create superuser.
+Where `api_user` is a user who will run the indexer service.
+(As example, we create a superuser.
 You can use your own grants.)

 Create database `index` for Ethereum transaction index: